 OSI 500-series (Challenger II)

-Prior to (and along with) building the Challenger 1P / Superboard machine, OSI produced several models of computer in the form of multiple boards which plug into a bus.
-The Challenger 2 models consisted of various configurations from a single board (using a serial port to communicate with a terminal and with on-board RAM) to a system featuring separate cards for the CPU, RAM, video, and floppy-disk interface.
+Prior to (and along with) building the popular Challenger 1P / Superboard machines, OSI produced several models of computer in the form of multiple boards which plug into a bus.
+These Challenger 2 models consisted of various configurations from a true single board (using a serial port to communicate with a terminal and with on-board RAM) to a system featuring separate cards for the CPU, RAM, video, and floppy-disk interface.
 OSI went even further to produce a Challenger 3 series which featured three CPUs (6502, 6800, and Z-80) and even a model with a Winchester (hard) drive: a rarity in any personal computer system in the late 1970’s.

 There is also a confusing bit of nomenclature here as OSI often labelled their Challenger 2 systems as “Challenger 4P” and “Challenger 8P” when, in fact, they were really simply “Challenger 2 – 4P” or “- 8P” … this was evident when one looked at the front of a box branded “Challenger 8P” to find the model number “C2-8P”.
 So, you’ll often see people refer to an “8P” but really, it’s a Challenger 2 – 8P”.

 This 1978 Ad from Popular Electronics is an early advertisement for 500 series systems including the 500 single-board and C2 systems based on the model 500 CPU board coupled with a video card.
 Pricing is in $US but at the time the exchange rate for $CDN to $US was almost 1:1 anyway.

 Challenger 2 systems were shipped with a variety of CPU boards which evolved over time from a generic board (shipped with all systems) to boards which were specific to cassette- or disk-based systems.